-• EOPSLO #2 : Upon completion of the Program, the graduate will achieve basic comprehension of pharmacological principles while utilizing knowledge relating to the safe administration, monitoring, and evaluation of client medications.
-(Knowledge-Test-Subjective-Measured during RNSG 2941).
+Upon completion of the Program, the graduate will achieve basic comprehension of pharmacological principles while utilizing knowledge relating to the safe administration, monitoring, and evaluation of client medications.

 Expected Level of Achievement (ELA): 75% of students will achieve a Level 2 score on the Pharmacology ATI proctored assessment given in RNSG 2941.